hh-devops-2026/6-climate-ci/README.md

 #### Step 6 **Lint the Code**
 - Add a step to check code style for both `source` and `test` directories.
 Fix linter errors if there are any.

 💡 Hint: Use flake8 to check src/ and tests/ folders.
-The command is `flake8 <folder_1> <folder_2>`
+The command is `flake8 <folder_1> <folder_2>`.
+💡 Hinta: flake8 was installed earlier with the [requirements.txt](./requirements.txt) file.

+#### Step 9 **Run Tests**
+- Run automated tests to verify your script works correctly.

+💡 Hint: Use the `pytest` test framework that was installed earlier with the [requirements.txt](./requirements.txt) file.
+The command to run tests is `pytest tests/ --verbose`.
+💡 Hint: Set an environment variable `PYTHONPATH` and set its value `${{ github.workspace }}` so the test runner can find the src/ folder.

-#### Step 7 **Generate the Plot**
+#### Step 8 **Generate the Plot**
 - Run the analysis script that reads a CSV file and outputs a plot.

 💡 Hint: The script accepts input and output paths as arguments.
 The command is `python src/analyze.py <input_csv> <output_file>`.
-The csv file that contains data can be found from the `data` directory.
+The csv file that contains data can be found from the [`data` directory](./data/).
 The output file name should be `plot.png` and located in the `output` directory.

-#### Step 8 **Upload the Plot**
+#### Step 9 **Upload the Plot**
 - Make the generated plot available as a downloadable artifact in GitHub Actions.

 💡 Hint: Use the official upload-artifact action and use the following values `Name: climate-plot` and `Path: output/plot.png`

-#### Step 9 **Run Tests**
-- Run automated tests to verify your script works correctly.

-💡 Hint: Use a Python test framework.
-The command to run tests is `pytest tests/ -v` 💡 Hint: Set an environment variable `PYTHONPATH` and set its value `${{ github.workspace }}` so the test runner can find the src/ folder.

 ## Result